-Annually, November ends with the fantastic Healthy Soils Symposium where presenters share their insights on Regenerative Agriculture and help the 80 plus strong crowd to explore the complex world of soil biology – chemistry and physics.
+At Reef Catchments every year ends with the Healthy Soils Symposium where presenters share their insights on Regenerative Agriculture and help the 80 plus strong crowd to explore the complex world of soil biology – chemistry and physics.

-Keynote speaker Graeme Sait was mind blowing at the 2020 Healthy Soils Symposium and the follow-up field day at Freckle Farm, said Regional Agriculture Landcare Facilitator – Juliane Kasiske.
+Regional Agriculture Landcare Facilitator, Juliane Kasiske, said Graeme Sait was mind blowing at the 2020 Healthy Soils Symposium and at the follow-up field day at Freckle Farm

 Graeme delved into complex topics.
 Some of them were familiar to the crowd and while others were quite challenging and eye opening.
 Topics included the Soil Food Web, managing microbes, exploring the potential of humic and fulvic acid as a regenerative tool to replace chemical intervention and improve soil health, while explaining the interplay and core concepts of soil minerals to drive farm productivity.

 On the day, local grazing and cane examples were explained and a regional perspective on the vast scale of streambank erosion and cost-effective management options were shared.
 The Symposium ended with a documentary ‘Kiss the Ground’ (available on Netflix) which summarised the topics of the day and provided a global perspective on issues of desertification, climate change, and the degradation of our food systems while highlighting the huge potential agriculture has as the solution through the power of plants and the power of people and communities.